 I calmly stand by and say, “You think you can’t.
 I’ll stand right here with you as you try again.”

-One time it took him 20 minutes to put on his underwear and I nearly died, but he got it and was genuinely pleased with himself.
+One time it took him A LONG TIME to put on his underwear and I nearly died, but he got it and was genuinely pleased with himself.

 I praised his persistence and effort and he now does it on its own.